thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 the ["Universe of Discourse"](https://en.wikipedia.org/wiki/Domain_of_discourse#Universe_of_discourse).
 This we refer to as a [Domain Specific Language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language).
-It serves not only as the "material" with which we build our software but also as the [ubiqutous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) that we use to communicate.
+It serves not only as the "material" with which we build our software but also as the [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) that we use to communicate.
-Being a negotiated language between the computer, the programmer, and the domain, it can never be [informationally perfect](https://en.wikipedia.org/wiki/Kolmogorov_complexity) but still serves as a [tool of thought](https://www.jsoftware.com/papers/tot1.htm).
+Being a negotiated language between the computer, the programmer, and the domain, it can never be [informationally perfect](https://en.wikipedia.org/wiki/Kolmogorov_complexity) but still serves as an optimal compromise.

 Some examples of DSLs would be a language of shapes for a graphics program (SVG), a language of queries for a database (SQL), or a language of styles for a document (CSS).
 These languages are